Ki Federation of Great Britain

 Gratitude within Aikido

-Gratitude within AikidoThis article on gratitude within Aikido is from Linda Keogh, from the Northampton club.
+Gratitude within AikidoThis article on gratitude within Aikido is from Linda Keogh, from the Northampton Ki Aikido Club.
 It was written in December 2019.

 As a new year looms, I find myself inclined towards some reflection.
 Especially as I am now well into my 3rd year of Ki Aikido.
 I think back on lessons learned and reasons to celebrate a mere 3+ years of my life.
 Those years have seem tremendous changes - instigated by my practice.